fluttercandies/flutter_hsvcolor_picker/README.md

 ### Installation

-Add this to your pubspec.yaml (or create it):
+Add this to your pubspec.yaml:

 ```yaml
 dependencies: